GUIDE Japanese Architecture Simple and streamlined—Japan is full of architectural inspiration

-Tokyo is hosting the 2020 Summer Olympic games, and construction is well underway.
-Views of the city are dotted with the long silhouettes of cranes in every direction.
+Tokyo is hosting the 2020 Summer Olympic games.
 In 2016, ground broke on the new National Stadium in Shinjuku Ward, designed by world-renowned architect Kengo Kuma.
 Take a ride on the Yurikamome monorail to catch a birds-eye view of construction for the Ariake Urban Sports Park, which will host the BMX events and the Olympic debut of skateboarding.
 Later, head to the Harumi neighborhood in Chuo Ward to see the construction site for the Olympic Village.

 Did this information help you?